sjjhsjjh/blender-driver/documents/backlog.md

 -   Add a unit test like TestGameObject test_rest_list.

+-   Maybe have a structure in the AnimatedRestInterface like:

+        'root'
+          |
+          +----'gameObjects'
+                 |
+                 + <name of template object, T>
+                     |
+                     + <collection of game objects>
+                       Put'ing a dict here would create a KXGameObject based on the object named T in the .blend file.

+    -   Separate the game engine and path animation parts of AnimatedRestInterface, and move the game engine parts into the sub-directory.

+-   Maybe change the thread application class to be like the unittest
+    application:

+    -   Spawn a small number of threads at the start, instead of one per tick.
+    -   Use a barrier and other thread scheduling gubbins to share execution between them.

 -   Move the classes out of the unittest application into a sub-directory, and move the unit tests themselves into a sub-sub-directory probably.